joaquimrocha/radosfs/doc/arch.md

 Creating full inode objects may not be very efficient for use-cases where files are rather small.
 For this reason, inline files are also supported.
-In RadosFs, inline files are files that can keep a limited amount of data outside of their inode objects.
+In *libradosfs*, inline files are files that can keep a limited amount of data outside of their inode objects.
 Like the file path entry, this data is stored in the file's parent directory's omap.